demirev/2020-cov-abm/README.md

 ## Simulating the effect of different interventions

-To compare different interventions, I will run one simulation for each intervention scneario, where first the disease spreads unchekced for $20$ days and then the intervention is put in place for $100$ days:
+To compare different interventions, I will run one simulation for each intervention scenario, where first the disease spreads unchecked for $20$ days and then the intervention is put in place for $100$ days:

 ```
 simulation_all_scenarios <- c(